 A chatbot is a software service – usually powered by artificial intelligence – that customers can interact with through a chat interface.
 This big bot is usually available on a brand’s website or social media platforms.

-Let’s give a visual description of how chatbots work using a business use case scenario.
+Let’s give a visual description of how chatbots work using a business use case example.
 A customer has just heard about your new college essay writing service, and as expected, they have a lot of burning questions.
 Of course, they could go through your website to find the answers to these questions, but no one wants to spend hours scrolling through the site’s landing page for information that may not even be there.

 Instead of making your site visitors go through all that hassle, you could create a chatbot that they could interact with.
 This way, they can ask all questions directly instead of going on a virtual treasure hunt.